Possible realization of a randomness-driven quantum disordered state in an S = 1/2 antiferromagnet Sr3CuTa2O9: III. Results

 where the first and second term correspond to the Debye and Einstein specific heat, respectively and $\theta_\mathrm{D}$ and $\theta_{E_\mathrm{i}}$ are the Debye and Einstein temperatures, respectively. $C_\mathrm{D}$ and $C_\mathrm{E_i}$ are the Debye and Einstein coefficients, respectively, and $R$ is the universal gas constant.
 The weightage factor for $C_\mathrm{D}$, $C_\mathrm{E_1}$, $C_\mathrm{E_2}$ and $C_\mathrm{E_3}$ are 1, 3, 5 and 6, respectively.
 These coefficients are fixed in a way that the ratio of the Debye coefficient and the sum of all Einstein coefficients should $1:n-1$, where $n$ is the number of atoms in a unit cell of SCTO (i.e., 15).
 The value of $\theta_\mathrm{D}$, $\theta_\mathrm{E_{1}}$, $\theta_\mathrm{E_\mathrm{2}}$ and $\theta_\mathrm{E_\mathrm{3}}$ are $290\pm23$ K, $120\pm1$ K, $279\pm4$ K and $604\pm4$ K, respectively.
 The lattice contribution is subtracted from the total specific heat data to obtain the magnetic specific heat ($C_\mathrm{m}$).
-The Fig. \ref{specificheatall}c depicts the low temperature magnetic specific heat and the inset of Fig. \ref{specificheatall}c represents the entropy change that is obtained by integrating $C_\mathrm{m}/T$ over the temperature range 64 mK $\leq T\leq$ 50 K for zero field.
+The Fig. \ref{specificheatall}c depicts the low temperature magnetic specific heat and the inset of Fig. \ref{specificheatall}c represents the entropy change that is obtained by integrating $C_\mathrm{m}/T$ over the temperature range 0.064 $\leq T\leq$ 50 K for zero field.
 For a spin-half system, the maximum entropy release should be 5.76 J/mol.K.
 However, for the present system, the maximum entropy change is $4.13$ J/mol.K in zero field, which is lower than that expected for $S=1/2$ quantum systems.
-The residual entropy at low temperatures is attributed to ground state degeneracy, which is a common scenario in spin liquid candidates \cite{Mustonen2018,PhysRevLett.106.147204,PhysRevLett.125.117206,PhysRevB.95.184425}.
+The residual entropy at low temperatures is attributed to ground state degeneracy and the presence of short range spin correlations that is consistent with appearance of a broad maximum in the magnetic specific heat at low temperatures, which is a common scenario in several disordered quantum magnets \cite{Mustonen2018,PhysRevLett.106.147204,PhysRevLett.125.117206,PhysRevB.95.184425}.